awpala/interstellar-quandary/README.md

 ### Database

-The database consists of one table entitled `phrase` (see `/db/seed.sql`), consisting of the fields `phrase_id`, `english`, and `gorbyoyo`.
+The database comprises one table entitled `phrase` (see `/db/seed.sql`), consisting of the fields `phrase_id`, `english`, and `gorbyoyo`.
 This table persists the ad hoc translation data.
 The PostgreSQL database is hosted via Heroku and connected to the server-side application via [MassiveJS](https://massivejs.org/).